 Please view complete Access to Materials page for all relevant information.

 Approval of duplication requests is always subject to the physical condition and value of the materials and the copyright laws of the United States.
 Requests are considered on a case-by-case basis.

 Please view complete Duplication Policy for more information.

-Please view complete Class Instruction information for further information about having your class meet in Special Collections.
+Please view complete Instruction and Class Visits information for further information about having your class meet in Special Collections.